CAS-SIAT-GraphScript/DeepIM/README.md

 ## Prepare Data

-Download the weibo_network.txt from <a href="https://www.baidu.com">here</a> and place it in the root path of the current project.
+Download the weibo_network.txt and place it in the root path of the current project.

 ## Getting Started